 As a freelancer, you often start out having to be a jack of all trades, from accounting, HR, shipping, and I.T. to sales and marketing.
 Some of these things you may enjoy.
 Some not.
 Some you may be good at, some not.
 As you gain experience (and hopefully, income), you should think about outsourcing some of these tasks.

 For the longest time, I did my taxes by myself (or more accurately, with Turbo Tax).
 I outsourced this to an accountant who identified a deduction that I had missed the past three years.
 He filed amended returns and got me three years worth of refunds!

 I think I have a pretty good eye for design, but I realize there are certain types of websites that require the services of a professional designer (especially when starting from a blank slate).
 My forte is more in the implementation and programming.
 So, for these types of sites, I try to partner with a designer who does a kickass job at the design, while I concentrate on the implementation.

 13. Listen to Music During Repetitive or Boring Tasks

 This tip is from my former co-worker Randy who commented below.
 When I find my mind wandering during less-mentally taxing tasks, I listen to music to get me through.
 I like using my Amazon Echo for this because I don’t have to think.
 I can just say “Alexa, play my music”.

 If you get stuck on a tough problem, take a break.
 There have been more than a few times when I came up with a solution to a hard problem when I just stopped and went for a jog.
 Don’t waste time if you’re not making progress.
-Do something else – household chores or whatever, and come back to it.
+Do something else – household chores, walk the dog, or whatever, and come back to it.